dhellmann/pymotw-3/source/subprocess/index.rst

-The command line arguments are passed as a list of strings, which avoids the need for escaping quotes or other special characters that might be interpreted by the shell.
+The command line arguments are passed as a list of strings, which avoids the need for escaping quotes or other special characters that might be interpreted by the shell. :func:`run` returns a :class:`CompletedProcess` instance, with information about the process like the exit code and output.

 .. {{{cog
 .. run_script(cog.inFile, 'rm -f *~ *.pyc', interpreter='')